This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 - Prepare early: Start the process well ahead of the auction date.
 This allows time to secure lender terms.
 It also allows you to plan a strong exit strategy that can help secure your loan.

-- Get expert assistance: Auction finance brokers can help make the process easier to obtain auction finance.
-A broker will have access to a wide range of lenders, ensuring that you can get the best possible deal for your circumstances.
-They will also make the application for you and get it through to the point the funds are paid.
+- Get expert assistance: Auction finance brokers like our team at Commercial Trust can help make the process easier to obtain auction finance.
+We have access to a wide range of lenders, ensuring that you get the best possible deal for your circumstances.
+We will also make the application for you and get it through to the point the funds are paid.

 Comparing auction finance to "traditional" mortgages

 Traditional mortgages, such as a buy to let or commercial mortgage, are a common form of long-term financing for investment property purchases.
-The approval process for a traditional mortgage can be lengthy.
+The approval process for a traditional mortgage can beis lengthy in comparison with auction finance.
 They often require a detailed assessment of the borrower's credit history, income, and the condition of the property.

 Auction finance is a short-term funding solution.
-It provides quick access to funds, which is essential given the fast-paced nature of auctions.
+It provides quick access to funds, which is essential given the tight payment timeframe attached to buying property at auction.

 Auction finance also allows for the purchase of properties that may not qualify for traditional mortgages, such as those in need of significant renovations.
 However, this loan usually attracts higher interest rates than traditional mortgages.